 During the Permit year the Program conducted a comprehensive stormwater pollution prevention advertising campaign.
 Media plans were negotiated with the goal to maximize target reach and frequency on a limited and fractionized budget.
 This was particularly true this year when the budget needed to stretch to cover several audiences.
 To amplify total market penetration, the adult and youth campaigns were scheduled either concurrently (fall) or in quick succession (spring), to take advantage of any overlap in the audiences.
 Attention was paid to geographical distribution throughout Ventura County as well as adequate coverage in the Hispanic market.
-The Program contracted with a full service marketing firm located in Ventura County, theAgency, who was able to consistently obtain low rates and significant bonus elements, including bonus radio commercials and outdoor billboards.
+The Program contracted with a full service marketing firm located in Ventura County, the Agency, who was able to consistently obtain low rates and significant bonus elements, including bonus radio commercials, a live radio interview, and outdoor billboards.

-Always evolving in a continued effort to educate residents on how their daily habits contribute to the health of the five watersheds in Ventura County, the ten co-permittees agreed on a new outreach strategy in program year 2014/2015: Capitalize on already-produced marketing assets to build on current awareness and behavior changes while focusing on a strong grassroots campaign to reach youth.
+Always evolving in a continued effort to educate residents on how their daily habits contribute to the health of the five watersheds in Ventura County, the ten co-permittees agreed on a new outreach strategy in program year 2015/2016: In a continued effort to stretch the budget while looking at the research indicating the campaign materials with high recall and that resonated with Ventura County residents, already-produced creative assets were utilized to build on current awareness and behavior changes while focusing on a strong grassroots campaign to reach youth.

-In last year's outreach, "Beauty" showcased Ventura County's stunning landmass while reinforcing stormwater pollution education and encouraging residents to protect the beauty of their environment, while the transitional campaign, "Past, Present, Future," demonstrated practices former generations initiated that paved the way for future generations to enjoy the Ventura County watersheds.
-Program year 2014/2015 utilized the positive messaging of those two campaigns along with Coastal Cleanup Day and Earth Day to inform, educate and motivate the public to protect the local watershed as part of their daily habits - concentrating on trash as the main pollutant of concern.
+Awareness surveys from the previous year showed that the "Beauty" showcased Ventura County's stunning landmass while reinforcing stormwater pollution education and encouraging residents to protect the beauty of their environment, while the transitional campaign, "Past, Present, Future," demonstrated practices former generations initiated that paved the way for future generations to enjoy the Ventura County watersheds.
+Program year 2015/2016 centered on trash and bacteria pollutants of concern, weaving in "Past, Present, Future" to remind residents of the reasons for keeping Ventura County's watersheds clean.
+Added this program year was an emphasis on watershed-friendly, water-saving practices, supporting two local rain barrel and rain barrel/compost bin discount sale events.